-- the number of product candidates we pursue; - the progress of our research and development programs for our product candidates, including clinical trials; - the time and expense required to pursue FDA and/or non-U.S. regulatory approvals for our product candidates, whether such approvals are obtained and the scope of any approved product label; - the cost of possible acquisitions of technologies, compounds, product rights or companies; - the cost of obtaining licenses to use technology owned by others for proprietary products and otherwise; - the time and expense required to prosecute, enforce and/or challenge patent and other intellectual property rights;
+- the number of Product Candidates we pursue; - the progress of our research and development programs for our Product Candidates, including clinical trials;

-- the costs of potential litigation; and - the costs associated with recruiting and compensating a highly skilled workforce in an environment where competition for such employees may be intense.
+- the time and expense required to pursue FDA and/or non-U.S. regulatory approvals for our Product Candidates, whether such approvals are obtained and the scope of any approved product label; - the cost of possible acquisitions of technologies, compounds, product rights or companies; - the cost of obtaining licenses to use technology owned by others for proprietary products and otherwise; - the time and expense required to prosecute, enforce and/or challenge patent and other intellectual property rights; - the costs of potential litigation; and - the costs associated with recruiting and compensating a highly skilled workforce in an environment where competition for such employees may be intense.

-To achieve and sustain profitability, we must, alone or in cooperation with others, successfully develop, obtain regulatory approval for, manufacture, market and sell our products, including our current work commercializing SUSTOL and CINVANTI and our anticipated work commercializing HTX-011, if approved.
-We will incur substantial expenses in our efforts to develop and commercialize our products and we may never generate sufficient revenue to become profitable or to sustain profitability.
+To achieve and sustain profitability, we must, alone or in cooperation with others, successfully develop, obtain regulatory approval for, manufacture, market and sell our Products, including our current work commercializing our Products and our anticipated work commercializing our Product Candidates.
+We will incur substantial expenses in our efforts to develop and commercialize our Products and our Product Candidates and we may never generate sufficient revenue to become profitable or to sustain profitability.